jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 # INTRO

 So here it is...my first data science article (hopefully not my last).
-I decided to kick-off my series with at IMDb's top rated films to identify actors/actresses that feature across multiple top films - the 'real movie stars'.
-To be brutally honest about why I've dived into this relatively random topic; primarily I wanted to use web scraping technology (i.e. Python with beautifulSoup in this case) to collect data that isn't otherwise readily available in the desired format.
-The secondary reason was merely because I enjoy watching movies - hardly a unique interest.
+I decided to kick-off my series with a look at IMDb's film and cast listings, to identify which actors feature in the most top rated movies; to find out for myself who the 'real' movie stars are?

-Whilst IMDb's does readily offer APIs for accessing movie information (seems a little suprising to me) they do offer a number of [static datasets] (https://datasets.imdbws.com/).
-I chose not use these datasets and scraped required data directly from the IMDb.com.
+So why have I chosen to explore this relatively random topic?
+Primarily, I wanted to demonstrate the use of web scraping technology to collect data that isn't otherwise readily available in the desired format.
+The second reason was merely because I enjoy watching movies...hardly a unique interest.

-In this blog:
+**In this blog:**

   * We start with scraping IMDb film, actors/actress data (using BeautifulSoup)
   * We process and clean the captured data (using Pandas)